What Signs Indicate the Need for Rubber Lining Repair

 • Chemical attacks: Harsh substances may cause the rubber to dry out and crack.

-Even small cracks can allow chemicals or moisture to penetrate beneath the lining, potentially leading to corrosion or full lining failure.
+Even small cracks can allow chemicals or moisture to penetrate beneath the lining, increasing the need for immediate rubber lining repair following a proper rubber lining inspection.

 2. Blistering and Bubbling